 This recipe calls for cumin, with its distinctive woody pepperiness, to add some depth and complexity, but if cumin isn’t your thing, don’t let its presence here stop you from roasting these steaks.
 Go ahead and substitute, or just try the cauliflower on its own.
 You’ll likely be amazed at how much flavor and textural nuance can be revealed through such a simple preparation.

-- 1 large head of cauliflower, with a stem at least 1 ½ inches in diameter
+1 large head cauliflower, with a minimum 1 1/2-inch diameter stem

 Cut the cauliflower into two steaks: Make two thick slices that look like the silhouettes of trees, the trunks of which are longitudinal cross-sections of the cauliflower’s stem.
 Each steak will be about 3/4-inch thick, or one-half the diameter of the stem.
 Reserve the remaining cauliflower for another day, or roast it in the same manner as the steaks.

 Drizzle the steaks generously with olive oil and season with salt on each side, put them in a large cast-iron pan or on a foil-lined baking sheet.

 Check the steaks after about 15 minutes.
 When the pan-side of the steaks is well-browned, flip them over.
 Sprinkle the top of each steak with the cumin seeds and return them to the oven.

 When both sides of the steaks are a deep golden color and the florets are sizzling at the ends and crispy, remove them from the oven, plate and serve immediately.